Most Influential Paper Award for Software Product LinesThe Software Product Line (SPL) Conference has established a Most Influential Paper (MIP)

 list of 3 or more endorsers, their names and institutions should be enclosed.
 An example nomination letter is below.

 - A nominated paper could have appeared in any conference or journal venue, not just SPL Conference.

-of nominated papers, if they are on the Award Committee, will not be
+of a nominated papers is on the Award Committee, the paper will not be

-considered until the author(s) rotate off the committee; the nomination
+considered until the author(s) rotates off the committee; the nomination

 is time-stamped by its submission date, not when the nomination becomes